yousefebrahimi0/Serverless-IPTV-Hub/README.md

 ## 📂 Managing Playlists

-By default, the player loads the `active 30k list iptv.m3u` file hosted in this repository ([https://github.com/yousefebrahimi0/Serverless-IPTV-Hub](https://github.com/yousefebrahimi0/Serverless-IPTV-Hub)).
+By default, the player loads the `active 12k list iptv.m3u` file hosted in this repository ([https://github.com/yousefebrahimi0/Serverless-IPTV-Hub](https://github.com/yousefebrahimi0/Serverless-IPTV-Hub)).

+If you want to check the active m3u files you can use this service: ([https://www.free-codecs.com/app/m3u-checker/)](https://www.free-codecs.com/app/m3u-checker/))

 **The Easiest Way (UI):**
 You don't need to edit any code to use your own playlists!
 Once you log into the player, simply click the **Settings (Gear Icon)** in the left sidebar.
 From there, you can add, edit, or remove as many remote M3U URLs as you want.
 These changes are saved directly to your Cloudflare KV and will override the default playlist.